Curbside Commercial Service

 The City of Coronado Municipal Code Chapter 62 requires that Coronado businesses separate all recyclable materials from other solid waste.
 Additionally, State of California regulations require all California businesses to participate in SB 1383 Climate/Short-Lived Climate Pollutants, AB 1826 Mandatory Commercial Organics Recycling and AB 341 Mandatory Commercial Recycling.
 EDCO Disposal Corporation provides solid waste disposal and recycling services to businesses in the City of Coronado.

 SB 1383 requires the City to provide automatic organic waste collection services to all businesses.
 In California, food waste accounts for over 40% of materials in waste streams.
 Because food waste cannot properly breakdown in landfills, food waste emits large amounts of greenhouse gases.
 The City's Organics Recycling Program will help to increase the diversion of organic materials away from landfills and toward the production of value-added products such as compost, fertilizers, and biofuels.

-Visit the Comment Coronado website to view frequently asked questions, educational videos, and more.
+Visit the Comment Coronado website to view frequently asked questions, educational materials, and more.

 Self-Hauling and Waivers

 As an alternative to the City's collection service, regulations allow for Self-Hauling of organic waste or recyclable material.
 Additionally, if certain conditions are met, the City may issue waivers to businesses (including multi-family residential dwellings) that exempt them from some or all of the organic waste collection requirements.
 Upon receipt and approval of an application, a waiver may be issued for period of up to five years.
 The City can issue two types of waivers to organic waste generators:

 - De minimis: generating a very limited amount of organic waste